Random-user420/bestKabu/README.md

 ### Firefox: Use the .xpi file in the latest -fire release
 **Note:** If you find a relayable way to install the Extension on Firefox on andorid, please let me know.
 It already should work fine in debugger mode.

+**Hint:** On some browsers the Extension shows the link to digikabu.de even if you're on the website.
+Please check your Privacy settings and Extension permissions.

 ## Lesson highlighting
 **Note:** Please submit (create an github issue) your school lesson abbreviations to mark them in color